UIC-CCTS-BSC/bscContentHelpers/README.md

 Currently available templates in this package:

 - article
+- bibliography
 - slides
 - webpage

 To create a document draft using the RStudio `New File` add-in, navigate to `File > New File > R Markdown... > From Template`.
 Select one of the